The Wright Institute Counseling Program Office of Diversity, Equity and Inclusion

 IzzyIzzy Smith (she/her)

-Izzy Smith is the DEI Office Post Graduate Assistant.
-She served as a BIPOC affinity group co-facilitator during her first year, as a mentor, DEI student fellow, and Pride affinity group co-facilitator her second year, and will continue to work with the Wright Institute as a postgraduate.
+Izzy Smith is the Student Leadership Programs Advisor.
+She served as a BIPOC affinity group co-facilitator during her first year, as a mentor, DEI student fellow, and Pride affinity group co-facilitator in her second year, and has continued as staff post-graduation to manage and support the student leadership programs and student leaders.
 Izzy's most salient identities include Lesbian, Biracial, SouthEast Asian American, and Woman of Color.
 She is dedicated to supporting others in their identity exploration and feelings of belongingness on campus.
 Outside this role and working as an associate therapist, you can catch Izzy hiking with her pup, camping, and playing board games.

 DEI Second Year Student Fellow